Do you run promotions in your salon?

 It’s time to give your new promotion a name.

-There’s certainly room for creative here but don’t get too fancy :).
-What you should make sure is that the name and communication you choose for your promotion:
+There’s certainly room for creativity here but don’t get too fancy :).
+What you should make sure of is the name and communication you choose for your promotion:

 Coming back to the hair salon example earlier, you offer could be something like: